BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 end
 {% endhighlight %}

-As you can see we implemented private function `count_neighbours` responsible for counting neighbours.
+As you can see we implemented private function `count_neighbours/4` responsible for counting neighbours.
 It will be helpful later.

 There is one more requirement we forogot which is:

 > Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-We are going to write a new function `become_alive?` expecting coordinates of dead cell and returning if the dead cell should become alive or not.
+We are going to write a new function `GameOfLife.Cell.become_alive?/2` expecting coordinates of dead cell and returning if the dead cell should become alive or not.

 {% highlight elixir %}
 # lib/game_of_life/cell.ex